Women in Trades

 Let’s Connect: Mentorship for Women Apprentices

-This program is designed to support the retention and progression to certification of women apprentices in the 39 Red Seal Construction or Manufacturing trades.
-The program pairs women apprentices with experienced tradespeople to provide guidance, career development, and support throughout their apprenticeship.
+This program supports the retention and progression of women apprentices in the 39 Red Seal Construction or Manufacturing trades through supportive mentorship.
+Experienced tradespeople are paired with women apprentices to provide practical advice, guidance, and a safe space to ask questions, work through challenges and plan for the future.

-The program is for 6 months, with the mentor and mentee participating in 4-6 meetings during that time (as determined between the mentor/mentee).
+The program lasts for 6 months, with the mentor and mentee participating in 4-6 meetings during that time.

 - A certified journeyperson with a valid Certificate of Qualification (CofQ)

-- Currently an apprentice in the final year of their apprenticeship program
+- OR Currently an apprentice in the final year of their apprenticeship program

-Women apprentices who are registered in one of the 39 Red Seal construction or manufacturing trades.
-Mentees can be at any stage of their apprenticeship and must be committed to connecting with their mentor over 6 months, 4-6 times.
+Mentee Eligibility: Women apprentices registered in one of the 39 Red Seal construction or manufacturing trades.
+Mentees can be at any stage of their apprenticeship and must be committed to connecting with their mentor over a 6-month period, 4-6 times.

 Learn More: